 Hey there!
 Today I am showing you how to make a simple DIY memo board.
 Teaching college kids means that I need to find ways to stay organized.
 I get pulled in many different directions during my work day.
-Having a planner or a google calendar is not always enough, so planting a reminder in front of my face helps a lot!
+Having a planner or a google calendar is not always enough, so planting a reminder in front of my face on this wire memo board helps a lot!

 This school year, we were lucky enough to get standing desks.
 This desk is adjustable, so I can sit too.
 Thank goodness :).
 With all of the excitement of new office furniture, I took the opportunity to organize myself a bit.
 This DIY memo board is functional and stylish, not to mention EASY to make yourself!
 There’s a common theme to my tutorials.
 What can I say?
 I like simple and easy.